afnog/sse/virtualization/presentation.md

 **Warning:** the procedure described here is highly customised for this demonstration.
 For a real deployment you should follow the installation guide linked above.

+???
+The setup is complicated because we're using three virtual machines and networking them together.
+In real life it would be simpler, but we don't have enough computers for everyone!

 ---
 ## Install VirtualBox